Regina Public Library

 Planned Activities During Residency

-- Offer free writing seminars and workshops;
+- At least two free writing seminars or workshops; and

 Benefits to Author and Regina Community